Self-report sexual arousal graphs

 Simple scaling tools to generate discussions with clients regarding gender identity and sexual orientation.

-Using these scales, one can say, "Everyone exists somewhere on this line, where would you say you are today?
+Using these scales, one can say, "Many people exist somewhere on this line, where would you say you are today?
 What's the furthest to this end that you have been?
 What's the furthest to this end?
 Where would you like to be in the future?"
 Additional questions can provide information regarding gender identity and sexual orientation.

 femalemale.pdf | |